GeoSn0w/micrOS/README.md

 # micrOS
 An Arduino Mega Operating System With TFT TouchScreen and Micro SD Card Support.
-** Produsly made by a real human long before AI was even a thing. **
+### Proudly made by a real human long before AI was even a thing.

 <p>This is an operating system I have written from scratch for Arduino Mega.
 It is optimized to work with MCUFriend's 3.5 inch TFT TouchScreen shield and I am currently working to support the SIM900 GSM Shield for SIM Card Support.
 Tests on this shield and the OS have been conclusive, but I still have to fix stuff here and there, therefore I am not releasing the BaseBand (GSM Shield) code for it yet.
 It should, however, boot without that with a small kernel patch, refer to patches.</p>